What is causing my allergy symptoms?

-Food allergies may be tested with a simple blood draw.
-An elimination diet involves removing the food in question from your diet for two to four weeks.
+Food allergy testing may be done through blood testing.
+An elimination diet that involves removing the food in question from your diet for two to four weeks may also be an effective form of food allergy testing.
 If your symptoms resolve, there is a good chance the food was causing the reaction.
-Your doctor may return the problematic food to your diet, just to make sure the symptoms return.
+Your doctor may also recommend returning the problematic food to your diet, just to make sure the symptoms return.

-About Our Allergy Testing Procedures
+Allergy Skin Testing

 We offer another food test in which 96 foods are tested.
 This is done through a blood test.
 The blood sample is sent to Massachusetts where the test is done.
-The result package includes a list of food sensitivities, foods to avoid, shopping list, menu planning, etc. Our office should receive results in 2 weeks.
+The results package includes a list of food sensitivities, foods to avoid, a shopping list, menu planning, etc. Our office should receive results in 2 weeks.
 Sublingual Food drops are not available for this test.I'm ready to find allergy relief